2007 enlargement of the European Union: Cyrillic

 With this accession, Cyrillic became the third official alphabet of the EU, after the Latin and Greek alphabets.
 Cyrillic will also be featured on the euro banknotes and the national (obverse) side of the Bulgarian euro coins.
 The ECB and the EU Commission insisted that Bulgaria change the official name of the currency from ЕВРО (EVRO) (as accepted) to ЕУРО (EURO), claiming that the currency should have a standard spelling and pronunciation across the EU.
 For details, see Linguistic issues concerning the euro.
 The issue was decisively resolved in favour of Bulgaria at the 2007 EU Summit in Lisbon, allowing Bulgaria to use the Cyrillic spelling евро on all official EU documents.

 Treaty

 The date of accession, 1 January 2007, was set at the Thessaloniki Summit in 2003 and confirmed in Brussels on 18 June 2004.
 Bulgaria, Romania and the EU-25 signed the Treaty of Accession on 25 April 2005 at Luxembourg's Neumuenster Abbey.

 The 26 September 2006 monitoring report of the European Commission confirmed the entry date as 1 January 2007.
 The last instrument of ratification of the Treaty of Accession was deposited with the Italian government on 20 December 2006 thereby ensuring it came into force on 1 January 2007.

-Work restrictions

-Some member states of the EU required Bulgarians and Romanians to acquire a permit to work, whilst members of all other old member states did not require one.
-In the Treaty of Accession 2005, there was a clause about a transition period so each old EU member state could impose such 2+3+2 transitional periods.
-Restrictions were planned to remain in place until 1 January 2014 – 7 years after their accession.

-Remaining areas of inclusion
+Areas of participation after EU accession

-Bulgaria and Romania became members on 1 January 2007, but some areas of cooperation in the European Union will apply to Bulgaria and Romania at a later date.
-These are:
+Bulgaria and Romania became members on 1 January 2007, but the application of some areas of cooperation in the European Union to Bulgaria and Romania were deferred to a later date.
+These were: